 Locate the furnace in a suitable, level location.
 Leave a minimum of 150mm of space around and 500mm above the furnace for air circulation.
-Ensure there is a suitable power supply nearby.
+Ensure a suitable power supply is located nearby.

-Assemble the furnace as in figure 18, connect the furnace to the electrical supply and power it up.
+Assemble the furnace as in figure 11 and ensure the equipment has a suitable electrical connection as on page 11.
+Connect the furnace to the electrical supply and power it up.

-The Overtemperature controller will power up and display the current temperature of the furnace.

-To power up the furnace you will need to enable the main controller.
-To do this, press the SCROLL button on the Overtemperature controller until Hi Alarm is displayed, using the up/down buttons enter a new temperature for the overtemperature protection.

-Initially this can be quite a low value, say 200°C, for test purposes.
+The Over-temperature controller will power up and display the current temperature of the furnace.
+To enable the controller, press the SCROLL button on the Over-temperature controller until Hi Alarm is displayed, using the up/down buttons enter a new temperature for the over-temperature protection.
+Initially this can be quite a low value for test purposes.
 Now press the SCROLL and PAGE buttons together, once to enter the new value and a second time to reset the controller.
 On the second press the furnace will make a noise as the main control circuit powers up.
+The main controller will now boot up, starting with the ISOTECH splash screen.

 The furnace is now active and ready for use.
 On the main controller, press the SCROLL button to highlight the Setpoint box.
-Press again to adjust the value and select a suitable value, a value 20°C below the overtemperature is suitable, using the up/down buttons.
+Press again to adjust the value and select a suitable value, a value 20°C below the over-temperature is suitable, using the up/down buttons.
 Enter the value by pressing the Scroll button.
 The furnace will now rise in temperature to the selected value.